Treatment for Female Urinary Incontinence in Sherman Oaks, CA

 Approximately 17 million women in the U.S. encounter urinary incontinence in their lifetime.
 This condition can occur in women between the ages of 18 and 60 and beyond and is usually a result of the urethra not being closed tightly to keep urine in the bladder.
 Symptoms vary from:

 - an inability to prevent leaking urine when exercising or other involuntary actions such as coughing or sneezing

 - an overwhelming urge to urinate that often causes them to urinate before getting to a bathroom.

-Board-certified urologist, Dr. Richard David serves as Chief Medical Officer for Skyline Urology, the largest Urology group in Los Angeles.
+Board-certified urologist, Dr. Richard David serves as Chief Medical Officer for Genesis Healthcare, the largest Urology group in Los Angeles.
+Many patients drive from Encino, Bel Air, or Studio City to get personalized care at Genesis Healthcare.
 He specializes in treating patients suffering from female urinary incontinence at his urology office in Sherman Oaks, CA. Call (818) 990-5020 to schedule your consultation.

 The 7 Types of Urinary Incontinence

 Urinary incontinence can be caused by a range of different issues.
 Because of this, incontinence can be categorized in one of the following seven ways:

 The sudden and unexpected need to urinate more than 8 times per day can lead to leaks voiding.

 The involuntary loss of urine due to increased pressure on the abdomen and bladder.

 Small amounts of urine involuntarily leaks because the patient is unable to sense when the bladder is full.